 The story follows three protagonists: Sir Edward Leithen, John Palliser-Yeates and Lord Lamancha, all desperately bored and seeking excitement.
 The trio warn three Highland estate owners they intend to poach a salmon or a stag from their land within 48 hours, and present it at the door of the big house, without being caught.
 Nom de guerre, John Macnab will stand the cost.

-We have access to some of the finest estates in Scotland for a Macnab, and you don’t have to do it while being pursued by the owners of the estates - but I’m sure we can organise it if you so wish!
+We have access to some of the finest estates in Scotland for a Macnab, and you don’t have to do it while being pursued by the owners of the estates - but I’m sure we can organise that if you so wish!

 John Farquharson (1832-1903)